 If you or someone you know is subject to a protective order, or is in a violent relationship and needs to obtain a protective order, then contact attorneys at the FLWC who have both defended clients charged with TPOs and who have represented clients who needed to file for them.

-Our attorneys will guide you through every step of your trial to prepare you to fight for the best possible result.
+Our attorneys in Fort Lauderdale, FL, will guide you through every step of your trial to prepare you to fight for the best possible result.
 Our office is conveniently located in Ft.
-Lauderdale, Florida and we serve clients throughout the Miami-Metropolitan area.
+Lauderdale, Florida.
+We serve clients throughout the Miami-Metropolitan area.
 We serve clients in Broward County and in the surrounding areas of Collier County, Miami-Dade County, and Palm Beach County, Florida.

 Call (954) 500-5555 to schedule a one-on-one consultation with one of our attorneys at the Florida Women's Law Center.